JuanIrache/gopro-telemetry/readme.md

 Accepts binary data and returns a JavaScript object.
 See **samples/example.js** for a basic implementation.

-Extracting the raw data track from the video file is not covered yet.
+You must extract the raw GMPF data from the video file first.
+You can do so with [gpmf-extract](https://github.com/JuanIrache/gpmf-extract)

 Install: